sebo-b/warp/README.md

  **Configuration enviroment variables:**
 - WARP_AUTH_LDAP: True
+- LDAP_MATCHING_RULE_IN_CHAIN: Set ti True for Active Directory or any LDAP supporting "LDAP_MATCHING_RULE_IN_CHAIN" (default is false).
+When enabled nested groups are considered.
 - WARP_LDAP_EXCLUDED_USERS: array of users login that use database auth.
 - WARP_LDAP_GROUP_MAP: mapping between LDAP group and default asigned group on
 - WARP_LDAP_USER_CLASS: LDAP user objectclass.
 Order is important as only one group is assigned.
 First match is used.